| | | Bøger til socialister International Socialism Journal 70 – Spring 1996A quarterly journal of socialist theory ---- CONTENTS:Editorial

 ----

-SOUTH AFRICA has abolished white rule, but can Nelson Mandela meet the aspirations raised by the end of apartheid?
+EDITORIAL SOUTH AFRICA has abolished white rule, but can Nelson Mandela meet the aspirations raised by the end of apartheid?
 Alex Callinicos analyses the forces that brought victory and shows how they are colliding with the ANC led government's endorsement of the capitalist system.
 He argues that Mandela has already abandoned some of the promises on which he fought his country's first free elections and goes on to outline a strategy for the workers' movement and the left.

 STRIKES, DEMONSTRATIONS and protests shook French society late last year.
 Chris Harman looks at the origins of the revolt against French prime minister Juppé's plan, the role of rank and file activists and the politics of the official Communist and Socialist leaders of the movement.
 He examines the parallels with 1968 and the prospects for future struggles.